repology/libversion/README.md

 ## Limitations

 * Numeric version components are limited with the range of platform-specific long integer (64bits on most platforms).
 Comparison of greater numers will behave as if it was clamped to the supported range, e.g. `99999999999999999999999999999999999998` can be treated equal to `99999999999999999999999999999999999999` (but still higher than any number withit a supported range).
-* The way lower and upper bounds work with alpha suffixes is unspecified, e.g. it's not clear whether `1.0a` belongs to `[lower bound(1.0), upper bound(1.0)]`.
+* The way lower and upper bounds work with letter suffixes is unspecified, e.g. it's not clear whether `1.0a` belongs to [lower bound(`1.0`), upper bound(`1.0`)].

 ## Building